WithMeteor/TATGSL/README.md

 | snippets | 8 | Web Snippets | 10/10/20                         | Web search result classification |

 ## 🔧 Advanced Usage

-### Custom Datasets

-To use your own dataset:

-1. Prepare data in JSON format following the structure in `data/split/`
-2. Update the data loading logic in `src/main.py` if needed
-3. Adjust preprocessing in `src/text_filter.py` for custom text cleaning

 ### Extending with New GNN Models